-Furthermore, in the struggle against Jihadist terrorism, the mental distance between radical Islamists on the one hand and the open, democratic societies of 'the West' on the other is often viewed as much larger than the conflict between anti-imperialist, left wing or ethnonationalist groups in the 1970s and 1980s.
+Furthermore, in the struggle against Jihadist terrorism, the mental distance between radical Islamists on the one hand and the open. democratic societies of 'the West' on the other is often viewed as much larger than the conflict between anti-imperialist, left wing or ethnonationalist groups in the 1970s and 1980s.
 Global discourse on terrorism has become much more inflammatory and more militant since 9/11 as compared to previous decades.
 Moreover, the public threat discourse pertaining to Jihadist terrorism has not restricted itself to radical fractions, but has been generalised to include the Muslim community as a whole.
-In this context, several more potential and actual signifiers have affected counterterrorism, fuelling the legends of injustice, oppression and discrimination that feed support for a radical ideology.
-Consequently, de-radicalisation policies in the West are often forced to compete against a public moral panic that is difficult to confront.
+In this context, several more potential and actual signifiers have affected counter-terrorism, fuelling the legends of injustice, oppression and discrimination that feed support for a radical ideology.
+Consequently, deradicalisation policies in the West are often forced to compete against a public moral panic that is difficult to confront.

 However, the same mechanisms that applied to the struggle against terrorism in the 1970s and 1980s could also provide solutions today.
-Whether we deal with terrorist organisations with an extremist left-wing, ethno-nationalist or religious background, in all cases it is of paramount importance that both government and its constitutive organs refrain from fanning public discourse on terrorism.
+Whether we deal with terrorist organisations with an extremist leftwing, ethno-nationalist or religious background, in all cases it is of paramount importance that both government and its constitutive organs refrain from fanning public discourse on terrorism.
 In relation to the radical movement that should be countered, it is crucial to identify existing signifiers and corresponding legends in time, and to anticipate potential new ones continually.
-In close cooperation with organisations that represent the terrorists' constituencies, the governments should facilitate strategies that aim at combating those legends by means of 'neutralisers' or 'counter-narratives' and, in doing so, isolate the 'entrepreneurs of violence'.14
+In close cooperation with organisations that represent the terrorists' constituencies, the governments should facilitate strategies that aim at combating those legends by means of 'neutralisers' or 'counter-narratives' and, doing so, isolate the 'entrepreneurs violence'.14 warranted extreme measures.
+This armed persuasiveness and effective national mobilisation had nevertheless not manifested itself as a blessing, but rather as a curse to Western societies:

 This is as relevant today as it was in the 1970s.
-Only recently, British Foreign Secretary Miliband identified such a 'signifier' that fuelled the performative power of counter-terrorism strategies in a negative way: with their 'call to arms' in the years following '9/11', the US and UK governments had mobilised the public against a joint enemy and had proclaimed a state of emergency that warranted extreme measures.
-This armed persuasiveness and effective national mobilisation had nevertheless not manifested itself as a blessing, but rather as a curse to Western societies:
+Only recently, British Foreign Secretary Miliband identified such a 'signifier' that fuelled the performative power of counter-terrorism strategies in a negative way: with their 'call to arms' in the years following '9/11', the US and UK governments had mobilised the public against a joint enemy and had proclaimed a state of emergency that